Article

 It is possible that authoritarian states will use access to AI to undermine the foundations of democracy: free elections or access to independent media (through, for example, attempts to subvert sources of reliable information).
 On the other hand, countries with a democratic system, being aware of this threat, can take preventive and defensive measures also using AI.
 The technology itself still needs to be refined, but even with its limitations, its availability both increases resilience to hybrid threats and the dangers that result from them.

 One of the most important factors influencing the level of resilience is international cooperation.
-Both NATO and EU member states strive to jointly develop methods of defence against hybrid threats.
-One of the initiatives aimed at combining the capabilities of many institutions is EU-HYBNET.
+Both NATO and EU member states strive to jointly develop methods of defence.
+As part of these efforts, the European Commission has undertaken analyses of Russian and Chinese strategic thinking to foster a shared understanding of hybrid threats among stakeholders and to support the development of effective policies and responses.
+Separately, it also introduced the Joint Framework on Countering Hybrid Threats, aiming to strengthen the EU’s ability to prevent, detect, and respond to hybrid threats through improved situational awareness, enhanced resilience, coordinated response measures, and close cooperation with NATO.
+Another European initiative, aimed at combining the capabilities of many institutions, is EU-HYBNET.
 The partners of the project include both non-governmental organisations, representatives of state services and scientific institutions.

 While protection against economic, energy or military pressures remains in the hands of state and EU institutions, the fight against disinformation and building psychological resilience can also be a part of local activities.
-This 5-year project promotes countering hybrid threats at various levels.
-Some examples of workshops in Poland include:
+This 5-year project promoted countering hybrid threats at various levels.
+Some examples of workshops included:

 ul.
 Slowackiego 17/11, 60-822 Poznan, Poland